 Unlike other postures, the Corpse pose can be performed lying in the comfort of your bed.
 This relaxing posture calms your parasympathetic nervous system, thereby relieving stress and offering a good night's sleep.

 Lie down on your back and rest your arms close to your sides with your palms facing upwards.
 Release all tension from your body as you breathe in and breathe out, staying conscious of your breath.
 At this point, if you start to feel sleepy, you can get into bed and continue doing Savasana.

 Practicing yoga before sleep helps both your body and mind relax, thereby improving sleep quality.
 It also encourages the body to repair and heal while you are sleeping so that you wake up feeling refreshed.

 While you look forward to better sleep and thereby a healthier lifestyle, ditch conventional bedding and go organic!
-Even though organic bedding may be a bit expensive, it's a great investment if you wish to have a healthy night's rest.
+Even though organic bedding and organic mattresses are be a bit more expensive, it's a great investment if you wish to have a healthy night's rest.

 Related blog posts:

 Disclaimer: What is said in this article has been referenced from multiple sources and is intended only for educational and informational purposes.
 Please note that no content in this article is a substitute for professional advice from a qualified doctor or healthcare provider.
 Always consult an experienced doctor with any concerns you may have regarding a health condition or treatment, and never disregard any medical suggestions or delay in seeking treatment because of something you read here.